 I thought you might want to know this information, in case you were not already informed.

-Be sure to include a greeting, salutation and contact information.
+Be sure to include a greeting, closing and contact information.

 Check the recipient email address for any spelling mistakes.
 Make sure it includes @gmail.com